Ja! by Andreas Samuelsson

 font-size, so I shifted the values to allow for ems.

-Below, I blew up the project to demonstrate the difference between the two units.
-The left is built in pixels and the right in ems.
+Below, I blew up the project to show the difference between the two units.
+The left uses pixels and the right uses ems.

 While the ems are less smooth, it will generate significantly less code than pixels.